Jontybr18211/Jontybr18211/README.md

 - 🔭 Currently building AI/ML projects and real-world intelligent systems
 - 🧠 Exploring Deep Learning, NLP, and Neural Networks and new AI Frameworks
-- 🛠️ Built an AI-powered **Crossword Solver using NLTK and WordNet**
+- 🛠️ Built an ML-powered **Crossword Solver using NLTK and WordNet**
 - 🧰 Skilled in **Python**, **Java**, **C**, **scikit-learn**, and core Data Science tools
 - 🎯 Strong foundation in **OOPS**, and solving real-world problems
 - 📚 Passionate about simplifying complex AI topics for practical use